jenkidev/Milestone_project_2/README.md

 | **Bug** | **Fix** |
 |---------|---------|
-|On some safari devices the menu cards would not flip correctly, and the backface would disappear thus rendering the text invisible.| I was not able to completely erase this bug however I was able to eliminate the phenemenon that caused the text to disappear, it seems to be a known issue among safari's interaction with the back-face visibility property.
+|On some safari devices the menu cards would not flip correctly, and the backface would disappear thus rendering the text invisible.| I was not able to completely erase this bug however I was able to eliminate the phenomenon that caused the text to disappear, it seems to be a known issue among safari's interaction with the back-face visibility property.
 The fix was found here: https://forum.blocsapp.com/t/css-backface-visibility-issue-solved/20229/6.
 Adding the webkit prefix to all properties relating to the flipping effect also did not work but once the Translate Z property was applied functionality was returned.
 What I beleieve happened was the front and back faces of the div occupied the same space on the z axis which once the backface-visibility property was applied hid both faces of the div.
-Unfortunately this seems to have removed the 3d flip effect however allowing both faces of the div to be visible and the fact this is an issue with only a small number of devices I believe this to be a successful fix for the current moment.
+Unfortunately, this seems to have removed the 3d flip effect however allowing both faces of the div to be visible and the fact this is an issue with only a small number of devices I believe this to be a successful fix for the current moment.
 UPDATE: Upon retesting the 3d effect appears to have been activated, not sure what caused the change but possibly related to the cache.

 ## Deployment